codex-storage/nim-leopard/README.md

 ## Stability

-The API provided by this package is currently marked as experimental.
+This package is currently marked as experimental.
 Until it is marked as stable, it may be subject to breaking changes across any version bump.

 ## License